 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-To find another pharmacy in your area, you can get help from Member Services or use the Pharmacy Directory.
-You can also find information on our website at www.alignmenthealthplan.com.
+Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different network or preferred pharmacy, if available.
+To find another pharmacy in your area, you can get help from Member Services or use the Provider Directory.
+You can also find information on our website at www.upmchealthplan.com/medicare/shop/.